How do you Value a Pre-Revenue Company?

 - Commitment

-Not only do you need to make sure that your company has a mixture of experienced people who have complimenting skills, but you also need to do your best to find people that have the time to dedicate to getting the company off of the ground.
+Ensure your company has experienced people with complementary skills and time to dedicate to its launch.
 People at startups work crazy long hours, and not everyone is at that point in their life anymore.

 Berkus Method

-Popularized by Dave Berkus, a founding member of the Tech Coast Angels in Southern California, the Berkus Method takes a look at five important aspects of a startup business.
+Popularized by Dave Berkus, a founding member of the Tech Coast Angels in Southern California, the Berkus Method looks at five important aspects of a startup business.
 They include:

 Characteristic | Add to Pre-Money Valuation |